vniclos/Blazor-MySql-MariaDB-.Net-5/README.md

 Packages
 - Pomelo.IdentityFrameworkCore.MySql v 5 (Now in Apha version)

-Brief description of the steps to be carried out
-The objective is to create an application in an empty database, using Net 5, and taking as a template the template created by Blazor server that is automatically created from visual studio 2019
 1. Create empty database in Mysql or MariaDB.
 In this example "bbdd-test-identity"
 2. Create a Blazor Server application with individual user accounts.